-Results.
-Table 3 shows frequency statistics for consonants organized by manner together with markedness ranks, acquisition ranks and AoS errors.
+with markedness ranks, acquisition ranks, and AoS errors.
 For brevity, in these and subsequent tables we report only log token frequencies.

-The correspondence between frequency, AoA and errors in AoS, remains very high when we restrict our consideration to frequency in simple onset.
-Pearsons r correlations between: token RAW frequency and AoA rankings: -.82, p<.001; and AoS errors: -.71; p<.001.
-Correlation between LOG frequency and AoA: -.77, p<.001; and AoS errors: -.64; p<.001.
-Correlation between AoS and AoA: .80 p<.001.
+The correspondence between frequency, AoA, and errors in AoS remains very high when we restrict our consideration to frequency in simple onset.
+Pearson's r correlations between token RAW frequency and AoA rankings: -.82, p < .001; and AoS errors: -.71, p<.001.
+Correlation between LOG frequency and AoA: -.77, p < .001; and AoS errors: -.64, p < .001.
+Correlation between AoS and AoA: .80, p < .001.

 Since there are only few contrasts in manner, statistical analyses are difficult, but we can still consider whether or not there are qualitative correspondences in the rankings.
-Among obstruents, the correspondence between markedness, frequency, AoA and AoS is perfect.
-Stops have the highest frequency, are acquired first, and elicit the lowest error rates in AoS , while fricatives are second and affricates last.
-Among sonorants, instead, correspondences break down; nasals are less marked than liquids which, in turn, are less marked than glides.
-3 This markedness hierarchy is respected by AoS errors, but not by frequency or AoA, since nasals and liquids have similar frequency and acquisition rank.
+Among obstruents, the correspondence between markedness, frequency, AoA, and AoS is perfect.
+Stops have the highest frequency, are acquired first, and elicit the lowest error rates in AoS, while fricatives are second and affricates last.
+Among sonorants, instead, correspondences break down; nasals are less marked than liquids, which, in turn, are less marked than glides.3 This markedness hierarchy is respected by AoS errors, but not by frequency or AoA, since nasals and liquids have similar frequency and acquisition rank.
 Also note that the liquid /r/ is considered more marked than /l/.
-Accordingly, /r/ is acquired later and elicits more AoS errors than /l/ (for AoS errors: χ^2 (df:1)=24.6; p<.001).
-However, /r/ and /l/ have similar frequency.
+Accordingly, /r/ is acquired later and elicits more AoS errors than /l/ [for AoS errors: $\chi^2(1) = 24.6$, p < .001].
+However, /r/and /l/ have similar frequency.
 These results indicate that the frequency of phonemes in the language is less tightly constrained by markedness principles than children's and aphasic productions.
-Markedness may be related more strongly to AoA and AoS errors because it reflects articulatory difficulties which are present in these populations.
+Markedness may be related more strongly to AoA and AoS errors because it reflects articulatory difficulties that are present in these populations.